MicroEJ/docs/VEEPortingGuide/platformQualification.rst

         	</condition>
         </target>

 - Create the file ``override.module.ant`` at the root of the project.
-Add the following content:
+Add the following content to configure the load of testsuite options:

   .. code-block:: XML